aquaconsin/Corrido_of_Chalchiuhtlicue/README.md

   2. Install pip
   3. Install requirements (stated above maybe)
   4. Open command line
   5. type in `python3 ./fishcalc.py` and it should run?
-(I have never attempted this before but read some other github pages)
+(I have never attempted this before but read it on another github page once)

 -----